WillNeve/wocean_client/README.md

 ### Back ⚙️:
 - Node.js (with Express.js)
 - Server Deployment hosted on Heroku
-- Serverless PostgreSQL hosted on Vercel
+- Serverless PostgreSQL Database hosted on Vercel - managed with pgAdmin